trangtungn/dsa-challenges/challenges/colidity/employment_hero/README.md

 Result false

-The expected result if false because even though "C" and "A" both appear in "ABCD" the order is in x is different to y.
+The expected result is false because even though "C" and "A" both appear in "ABCD" the order is in x is different to y.

 Example 3